marcglasberg/flutter_layout_article/README.md

 The `Center` tells the `Container` it can be any size it wants, but not bigger than the screen.

-The `Container` wants to be of infinite size, but since it can't be bigger than the screen it will just fill the screen.
+The `Container` wants to be of infinite size, but since it can't be bigger than the screen, it will just fill the screen.

 ## Example 6